LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

 ### Shorthand

-Linux has some common shorthand for specific files:
+Linux has some common shorthand for specific directories:

 - `.` refers to the current directory
 - `..` refers to the parent directory; use `cd ..` to go up a directory